Rosalina121/kremstream-neo/README.md

 The camera cutout has a dirty hacky CSS so that the transparency can be a rounded rectangle, yet still have this nice gradient moving border.
 It's ugly, it's rough, and frankly I'm surprised that OBS browser source handles it well.

+## External programs
+### OBS
+There's a websocket server connected to the OBS' one.
+You can change scenes and do other stuff straight from the deck view.